Frequently Asked Questions

 HSK subscribes to the philosophy that all belt levels must be achieved through hard work.
 Time is not the only measurement of achieving any belt level.
 Hard work and perseverance are key elements for advancement.
 Through diligence, hard work, and regular training, many of our students achieve the Dan Certificate (Black Belt) in about five years.
 Be reminded that there are no guarantees.

-Sensei Sekiguchi has said many times, “The belt does not make the person.
+Sekiguchi Sensei has said many times, “The belt does not make the person.
 It is the person that makes the belt. ”

 Q12.
 What is Hawaii Shotokan Karate all about?